PagerDuty/developer-docs/docs/app-integration-development/07-Writing-App-Event-Transformers.md

 `PD.emitEventsV2` is used to emit an event or multiple events into the PagerDuty ecosystem

+PagerDuty imposes a limit on the number of events emitted by the `PD.emitEventsV2` method that will be processed.
+Though the number of invocations of the `PD.emitEventsV2` method is unconstrained, only the first 40 events emitted will be processed.
+Any events emitted in excess of the 40 event limit will be dropped and a single event will be generated indicating that the 40 event fanout limit was exceeded.

+When an event triggers a custom event transform emits many events through the use of `PD.emitEventsV2`, the emitted events are said to be fanout events method may be used to emit many events, PagerDuty imposes a limit on the number of

 ### PagerDuty Events v2 Object
 The PagerDuty Events v2 object is in the [Events API v2 format](../../docs/events-API-v2/02-Trigger-Events.md).